 - At the bottom of potted plants.

+Here are some other places to hide your food.
 This might seem paranoid, but it never hurts to be prepared.
-Just don’t forget where you hid your food!
+Just don’t forget where you hide your food!

 - Garages – These are okay if you live in a mild climate and the garage will not freeze or exceed 80 degrees on a given day.
 However, it could be a problem if you live in a very humid area.